Probing Bardeen-Cooper-Schrieffer pairing and quasiparticle formation in ultracold gases by Rydberg atom spectroscopy

 which quantifies the time-resolved overlap between many-body states with and without the Rydberg potential whose direct measurement has been demonstrated in both neutral~\cite{cetina2016ultrafast} and Rydberg atoms~\cite{manybody,butscher2010atom}.
 In~\Eq{eq:ramsey}, $\hat{\rho}=\ee^{-\beta\hat{H}_0}/\mathrm{Tr}\left\{\ee^{-\beta\hat{H}_0}\right\}$ is the thermal density matrix and $\beta=1/T$ the inverse temperature.

 From here, the absorption spectrum follows as \cite{schmidt2018universal}

 To compute $S(t)$, we employ the functional determinant approach (FDA) \cite{klich2003elementary,schonhammer2007full,schmidt2018universal}, reducing the problem to a single-particle description.
 We adapt the FDA to the BCS state and numerically solve the Schr\"odinger equation with and without the Rydberg potential by applying the Bogoliubov transformation~\cite{supplement}.
+While FDA can be directly used for finite temperature, the following results are all given for $T=0$.

 \setsmalltitle{Rydberg atom spectroscopy} Motivated by experimental setups~\cite{PhysRevA.61.053409,Ryabtsev_2016,PhysRevA.20.507,PhysRevLett.89.053202}, we examine a Rydberg atom of $^{87}$Rb that interacts with a two-component $^{40}$K gas (BCS medium).
 This setting is experimentally realizable due to the separation of the Feshbach resonances of $^{40}$K-$^{40}$K and $^{40}$K-$^{87}$Rb scattering~\cite{Ospelkaus2006Interaction,Chin2010Feshbach}.
 For numerical results, the electron of the $^{87}$Rb atom is excited to the $n_{\mathrm{Ryd}}=60$ level and characterized by a scattering length $a_e=-15\,a_0$ \cite{eiles2018formation}, with $a_0$ the Bohr radius.
 Although our model also generalizes to imbalanced configurations, we consider here the density balanced scenario where $\mu=\mu_{\uparrow}=\mu_{\downarrow}$ and $m=m_{\uparrow}=m_{\downarrow}$ at a background density of $\rho_0=5\times10^{11}\,\mathrm{cm}^{-3}$ with $\epsilon_\mathrm{F}\sim1.2\,\mathrm{kHz}$.